 A good home improvement program embraces the inbound marketing triangle: a blog, a social media presence and an email program.
 We'll also mix in a little SEO to enhance your content, and paid search to cover your bets.

-The blog: Produce educational content.
-Keep it short!
-Use lots of photos and design assets to avoid too much reading.
-Facilitate easy scanning.
-The content is based on common questions your sales team hears from real customers as well as organic search data that shows you what a wider swath of people want to know.
-You'll create a content calendar every quarter, and stick to it.
+- Blog: Produce educational content based on common questions your sales team hears from real customers as well as organic search data that shows you what a wider swath of people want to know.
+Keep it short and use various photos and design assets to facilitate easy scanning.
+Create a content calendar every quarter, and stick to it.

-Social media: A robust Facebook and Instagram presence — Facebook to drive targeted traffic, Instagram, to show off your work.
-You'll use the great assets from your blog on Facebook and hire a professional photographer to get "after" photos from jobs well done for Instagram.
+- Social Media: A robust Facebook and Instagram presence allows you to show off your work and drive targeted traffic.
+Use the great assets from your blog on Facebook and hire a professional photographer to get "after" photos from jobs well done for Instagram.

-Email: A monthly newsletter with your best blog posts.
-Perhaps some months will be themes related to particular seasons or relevant industry questions or trends.
+- Email: Distribute a monthly newsletter with your best blog posts.
+Keep in mind themes related to particular seasons or relevant industry questions or trends.
 People can opt-in from your website or when they request information from your business.
 Expect a high level of user attrition; once they complete the sales process, they probably won't be as interested in your products anymore.

-SEO: You're working with your developer or an SEO expert to make sure your website is technically sound and ready to be crawled by Google and other search engines.
-You're tracking your progress and seeing ways you can improve.
+- SEO: Work with your developer or an SEO expert to make sure your website is technically sound and ready to be crawled by Google and other search engines.
+Track your progress to identify ways you can improve.

-Paid Search and Media: You're running branded search ads to make sure that whenever anyone looks for you in Google, you're at the top of the page.
-You also tap into Facebook's powerful ad platform to reach a wide local audience, create engagement with posts on both platforms and drive traffic back to your site.
-You're doing some light remarketing and work with custom audiences to make your investment more efficient.
+- Paid Search and Media: Running branded search ads ensures that whenever anyone looks for you in Google, you're at the top of the page.
+Tap into Facebook's powerful ad platform to reach a wide local audience, create engagement with posts on both platforms, and drive traffic back to your site.
+Remarketing campaigns and working with custom audiences make your investment more efficient.